compilers-course-materials/design2/README.md

 # Written 2 – Functions and Memory

+This assignment is due by 11:59pm on Monday, April 18.

 ## When to Garbage Collect

 In the Garbage assignment, we trigger collection only when out of memory.
 Some